epicerieledetour/ansible-automation/README.md

 ## The vault password file

 This playbook uses [Ansible Vaults](https://docs.ansible.com/ansible/latest/user_guide/vault.html).
-The password file, shared amongst Le Détour admins by an out-of-band mean of communication, is expected to be named `.vault-password.txt` in this cloned repo root folder.
+The password file, GPG encryped and shared amongst Le Détour admins by an out-of-band mean of communication, is expected to be named `.vault_password.gpg` in this cloned repo root folder.

 ## Install required roles